yudopr11/cuan/README.md

 * Interactive charts and visualizations
 * Clean, uncluttered transaction views
 * Responsive design that works on all devices
+* Installable as a PWA on mobile and desktop devices

 ## Getting Started